Ayush8120/Ayush8120/README.md

 "Exploring newer dimensions to the existing knowledge base of mine"

-- 🔭 I’m currently a Research Intern at UNSW Canberra, working in the field of Cognitive Robotics.
+- 🔭 I’m currently a Research Intern at UNSW Canberra, working in the field of Bio-Robotics.

 - 👯 I would love to collaborate on projects along the lines of Bio-Inspired Robotics | Cognitive Sciences